 26. Try a sound sleep aid

-Ewan The Dream Sheep ($89.95): This smart little guy can sense when baby is stirring and will come to life with soothing heartbeat sounds to gentle steer baby back to sleep.
+Some are even clever enough to sense when a baby is stirring and come to life with soothing heartbeat sounds to gentle steer baby back to sleep.

 27. Read this magic book

 A number one best-selling book, The Rabbit Who Wants To Fall Asleep ($19.99) is helping kids to fall asleep the world over.

 Work it into your nightly routine even before baby can understand the language, the soothing sound of your voice may just be enough to send them off to sleep.

 28. Try the football hold

 Sometimes just a change of position makes a world of difference in getting bub to sleep.
 Some babies prefer to drift off on their bellies so do it safely by using the football hold, then placing them to bed on their back once asleep.